-If you are a UMHS faculty or staff member, and do not see your program listed below, please take a moment to fill out a Community Benefit Enrollment Form.
+If you are a UMHS faculty or staff member, and would like your community-facing programs and services listed here, please contact the Office of Community Benefit and Community Health Assessment.

 The Health System provides information to the community regarding health topics in a variety of telephone help lines.
 The Cancer AnswerLine is staffed by experienced oncology nurses who combine knowledge and compassion to provide personalized answers to each caller’s questions.
 The nurses offer information on the entire spectrum of cancer issues including prevention, risk reduction, warning signs, detection methods, treatment options, clinical trials, support services, provider referrals and appointment scheduling.